History At St Paul's

 History Day

-This year the whole school took part in a History day, filled with hands-on learning and workshops.
-Some of us even got dressed up!
+In previous years,the whole school has taken part in activities such as History day, filled with hands-on learning and workshops.
+Some even got dressed up!

 Black History Month